-Foreign Disaster Relief: In times of natural and man-made disasters such as the Pakistan Earthquake (2005), Georgia conflict (2008), Haiti Earthquake (2010), Pakistan Flooding (2010), Japan Earthquake (2011), and Thailand Floods (2012) the U.S. military has and will continue to be called upon to provide aid and assistance because of our unique assets and capabilities.
+Foreign Disaster Relief: In times of natural and man-made disasters such as the Haiti Earthquake (2010), Pakistan Flooding (2010), Japan Earthquake (2011), Thailand Floods (2012), Philippines Typhoon (2013), and Ebola Response Activities (2014-2015) the U.S. military has and will continue to be called upon to provide aid and assistance because of our unique assets and capabilities.
 The OHDACA funding allows the COMCDRs to provide immediate life-saving assistance to countries in their region.